Perry Mason: Perry Mason (1957–1966)

-The best-known incarnation of Perry Mason is from CBS which ran from 1957-66, with Raymond Burr as the title role.
-The series also featured Barbara Hale as Della Street, William Hopper as Paul Drake, William Talman as Hamilton Burger and Ray Collins as Lt.
+The best-known incarnation of Perry Mason is the CBS series, which ran from 1957 to 1966 and starred Raymond Burr in the title role.
+The series also featured Barbara Hale as Della Street, William Hopper as Paul Drake, William Talman as Hamilton Burger, and Ray Collins as Lt.
 Tragg.
-The entire series has been released on DVD and reruns are a staple in syndication.
+The entire series has been released on DVD, and reruns are a staple in syndication.

-Paramount+ has made available most of the episodes from seasons 1, 2, 3, 4, 5, 7 and 8 on its website for streaming.
+Paramount+ has made available most of the episodes from seasons 1, 2, 3, 4, 5, 7, and 8 on its website for streaming.

 The New Perry Mason (1973–1974)

-Several years after Perry Mason was cancelled, a new series, The New Perry Mason, aired in 1973 featuring Monte Markham in the title role.
+Several years after Perry Mason was cancelled, a new series, The New Perry Mason, aired in 1973, featuring Monte Markham in the title role.
 A total of 15 episodes aired before being cancelled halfway through its first season.

 Television films (1985–1995)

 American television producers Dean Hargrove and Fred Silverman resurrected the Perry Mason character in a series of television films for NBC beginning in 1985.
 The two surviving stars of the CBS-TV series, Raymond Burr and Barbara Hale, reprised their roles as Mason and Della Street.
-In the first telefilm, Perry Mason Returns, Mason is an appellate court judge who resigns his position to successfully defend his secretary Della on murder charges.
+In the first telefilm, Perry Mason Returns, Mason is an appellate court judge who resigns to defend his secretary Della against murder charges.
 William Katt, Hale's son, was cast as Paul Drake, Jr. William Hopper, who played private investigator Paul Drake in the original TV series, had died years earlier; Hopper's photograph appears on Paul Drake Jr.'s desk.
-In the later TV movies, Mason used the services of attorney Ken Malansky, played by William R. Moses.
+In the later television films, Mason works with attorney Ken Malansky, played by William R. Moses.

 The Perry Mason series of TV movies continued until Burr's death from kidney cancer in 1993.
 The Case of the Killer Kiss was Burr's final portrayal of Mason.
-The film aired after his death, and was dedicated to Burr's memory.
-Thereafter, the title of the series was changed to A Perry Mason Mystery and starred either Paul Sorvino or Hal Holbrook as lawyers and friends of Mason.
+The film aired after his death and was dedicated to Burr's memory.
+Thereafter, the series was retitled A Perry Mason Mystery and starred either Paul Sorvino or Hal Holbrook as lawyers and friends of Mason.
 Hale and Moses continued in their roles; Mason was ostensibly out of town.